 A bean's roasting journey impacts its caffeine content to some extent.
 The less a bean is roasted, the closer it remains to its original green coffee bean state, and thus, the more it retains its inherent caffeine.
 As a result, light roast coffee typically contains slightly more caffeine than its dark roast coffee counterpart.

 This might sound counterintuitive to some, given dark roast coffee's robust and intense flavor.
 But remember, flavor intensity does not correlate directly with caffeine content.
-While dark roast undergoes a longer roasting time, causing it to lose a tad more caffeine, it also gains those bold, rich flavors.
+While dark roast coffee undergoes a longer roasting time, causing it to lose a tad more caffeine, it also gains those bold, rich flavors.
 On the other hand, the delicate flavors of a light roast shine due to the bean's minimal exposure to heat, preserving its caffeine a bit more.

 So, for those tallying the caffeine scores, light roast coffee wears the crown, albeit by a thin margin.
 However, the true beauty lies in the depth and diversity of flavors that each roast offers.
 Whether you're after a caffeine kick or a flavor voyage, the options are delightfully varied!